12 min read

-Yelp is under fire for allowing businesses to pay for more prominent placement in search results.
-And for good reason – this practice can destroy the credibility of the reviews we read.
+Yelp has been suspected of allowing businesses to pay for more prominent placement in search results.
+This would be a problem for good reason – this practice can destroy the credibility of the reviews we read.

 This makes it even harder for honest reviews to rank over various types of review manipulation.
-And it also makes it nearly impossible to constantly monitor all the new reviews for a business.
+And it also makes it difficult to constantly monitor all the new reviews for a business.